The Enduring Fascination of Lord Henry Wotton in Oscar Wilde's The Picture of Dorian Gray

 The Philosophy of Lord Henry Wotton: A Hedonistic Pursuit of Beauty

 Lord Henry's philosophy centers on the pursuit of beauty and pleasure.
 He champions a form of aestheticism that prioritizes sensory experience and the cultivation of personal style.
 He argues that youth and beauty are fleeting, and one should savor them while they last, embracing all life has to offer, irrespective of conventional moral boundaries.
 This philosophy is embodied in his numerous aphorisms, which frequently appear as pointed and paradoxical pronouncements on life, love, and morality.
-For instance, his statement, "To realize one's nature perfectly—that is what each of us is here for," suggests a focus on self-discovery and the fulfillment of one's potential, regardless of societal expectations.
+Which means for instance, his statement, "To realize one's nature perfectly—that is what each of us is here for," suggests a focus on self-discovery and the fulfillment of one's potential, regardless of societal expectations.
 This encourages a disregard for social norms and conventional morality in favor of self-expression.

 The Art of Conversation and the Power of Suggestion: Lord Henry's Influence